MetaMask/core/docs/migrate-tags.md

 > git ls-remote --tags <remote-repo> | grep '<package-name>' | cut -f2 | sed 's|refs/tags/||g' | xargs git push --delete <remote-repo>
 ```

-- ALWAYS delete local tags AFTER remote tags.
+- ALWAYS create a backup clone repo in advance and delete local tags AFTER remote tags.
-- If something goes wrong and your local tags are still there, you can try `git push <remote-repo>` to push the local tags to remote.
+- If something goes wrong, try `git push <remote-repo>` to push the local tags to remote.
+- If the local tags have been deleted, push the unaltered tags in the backup clone repo to remote.
-- If you have deleted your local tags, ask a teammate who has the correct tags on local to push them to remote.
+- If this fails, ask a teammate who has the correct tags on local to push them to remote.

 ### 2. Delete local tags